gwong-astro/FAVER/README.md

 # Converting docker container to a Singularity container

+It is assumed that singularity is already installed, if not check the following link https://sylabs.io/guides/3.5/admin-guide/installation.html.

 The following command can be used on Linux systems or HPC servers such as Pawsey servers Magnus and Nimbus.
 To run the jupyter notebook you will need to convert the Docker image to a Singularity image through the following command: